Vulnerability-Lookup

 Main features

-• Feeders: Modular system to import vulnerabilities from multiple sources.
-Default feeders are bundled and active out-of-the-box.
+• Feeders: Modular ingestion framework to import vulnerabilities from multiple sources.
+Default feeders are bundled and enabled out of the box.

-• CVD process: Manage Security Advisories and Vulnerability Disclosures.
+• CVD process: End-to-end management of Security Advisories and Coordinated Vulnerability Disclosures.

-• Local sources: Support for adding custom vulnerability sources per instance.
+• Local sources: Support for adding instance-specific, custom vulnerability sources.

-• Global CVE Allocation System: Integration with the GCVE.
+• Global CVE Allocation System: Native integration with the GCVE.

-• Sightings: Record observations on vulnerabilities, including seen, exploited, not exploited, confirmed, not confirmed, patched, and not patched.
+• Sightings: Record and track vulnerability observations, including seen, exploited, not exploited, confirmed, not confirmed, patched, and not patched.

-• Comments: Add, review, and share notes on advisories.
+• Comments: Add, review, and share analyst notes on advisories.

-• Bundles: Group vulnerability advisories with descriptions for easier tracking.
+• Bundles: Group related vulnerability advisories with contextual descriptions for easier tracking and analysis.

-• RSS/Atom: Subscribe to vulnerabilities and comments via RSS or Atom feeds.
+• RSS/Atom: Subscribe to vulnerability updates and comments via RSS or Atom feeds.

-• Watchlists: Track vulnerabilities for custom products and receive email notifications.
+• Watchlists: Monitor vulnerabilities affecting specific products and receive email notifications.

-• API: Fast and comprehensive lookup of vulnerabilities, including correlation by vulnerability ID.
+• API: Fast and comprehensive vulnerability lookup API, including cross-source correlation by vulnerability identifier.

 For more information, refer to the user manual or the documentation.